franfran20/nft_lending/README.md

-# NFT LENDING With Foundry
+# Nft lending with Foundry
 Time based nft lending contract with features like liquidation and modification included.